 The Fast Invest platform has six different menu items to navigate around the site.
 The ‘Loan List’ and ‘My Account’ are the ones you will be using most.

 Compared to other sites, some of the key features such as autoinvest and investment overview is hidden under the ‘My Account’ menu item, which I find a bit odd.
 Expanding ‘My Account’ looks like this:

 In general, I like the interface of the platform and once you have navigated to each of the pages they are easy and intuitive to use.

 What has my return been with Fast Invest so far?

 Until now I have managed to get quite good interest rates on my loans, so I am cruising at a net annual return of 14.5% before taxes with loans that have a bit more than 11 months average loan term:

-As I’ll describe in a moment, the autoinvest feature is not really made to maximize the interest rate, so if I had only invested manually, I believe the interest rate could have been closer to 16% as there’s often loans available at that level.
+As I’ll describe in a moment, the autoinvest feature is not made to maximize the interest rate, so if I had only invested manually, I believe the interest rate could have been closer to 16% as there’s often loans available at that level.

 On the positive side, my money has been 100% fully invested while I have been investing with Fast Invest.
 They usually have roughly 1,000 loans available at decent interest rates, which means I haven’t had any cash drag yet.
-It will be interesting to see whether they can keep this up and continue adding more loans when number of investors grow.
+It will be interesting to see whether they can keep this up and continue adding more loans when the number of investors grows.